slamora/brackets-wiki/How-to-Use-Brackets.md

 Launch Brackets from the bin/win or bin/mac folder.

 Currently, most of the functionality in Brackets is available from the in-window menus (not the standard native menus).
-We'll be moving these out to the native menus in the desktop app eventually.
+These will be moved out to the native menus in the desktop app eventually.

 You can open a file from *File > Open* (Ctrl/Cmd-O) in the in-window Brackets